k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Applications by Using Sporadic Task Models

-This section demonstrates how to use the \frameworkkq{} framework to derive utilization-based schedulability analysis and response-time analysis for sporadic task systems in uniprocessor systems.
-Here, we will only present the analysis for arbitrary-deadline systems, whereas the analysis for constrained-deadline systems can be found in Appendix C\ifbool{techreport}{}{ in \cite{DBLP:journals/corr/abs-k2q}}.
+This section demonstrates how to use the \frameworkkq{} framework to derive utilization-based schedulability and response-time analyses for sporadic task systems in uniprocessor and multiprocessor systems.
+As sporadic real-time task models are the simplest scenarios that can demonstrate how to use \frameworkkq{}, the content here is merely for explaining how to use the framework, but not for demonstrating the generality or superiority of \frameworkkq{}.